-Background: Multidrug resistance (MDR) and hypervirulence (hv) are typically observed in separate Klebsiella pneumoniae populations.
+Background: MDR and hypervirulence (hv) are typically observed in separate Klebsiella pneumoniae populations.
 However, convergent strains with both properties have been documented and potentially pose a high risk to public health in the form of invasive infections with limited treatment options.

-Objectives: To characterize the genetic determinants of virulence and antimicrobial resistance (AMR) in two ESBL-producing K. pneumoniae isolates belonging to the international MDR clone ST15.
+Objectives: Our aim was to characterize the genetic determinants of virulence and antimicrobial resistance (AMR) in two ESBL-producing K. pneumoniae isolates belonging to the international MDR clone ST15.

 Methods: The complete genome sequences of both isolates, including their plasmids, were resolved using Illumina and Oxford Nanopore sequencing.

 Results: Both isolates carried large mosaic plasmids in which AMR and virulence loci have converged within the same vector.
 These closely related mosaic hv-MDR plasmids include sequences typical of the K. pneumoniae virulence plasmid 1 (KpVP-1; including aerobactin synthesis locus iuc) fused with sequences typical of IncFIIK conjugative AMR plasmids.
 One hv-MDR plasmid carried three MDR elements encoding the ESBL gene blaCTX-M-15 and seven other AMR genes (blaTEM, aac3'-IIa, dfrA1, satA2, blaSHV, sul1 and aadA1).
 The other carried remnants of these elements encoding blaTEM and aac3'-IIa, and blaCTX-M-15 was located in a second plasmid in this isolate.
 The two isolates originated from patients hospitalized in Norway but have epidemiological and genomic links to Romania.